lammps/lammps/doc/src/pg_fortran.rst

 Creating or deleting a LAMMPS object
 ************************************

-With the Fortran interface the creation of a :cpp:func:`LAMMPS` instance is included in the constructor for creating the :f:func:`lammps` derived type.
+With the Fortran interface the creation of a :cpp:class:`LAMMPS
+<LAMMPS_NS::LAMMPS>` instance is included in the constructor for
+creating the :f:func:`lammps` derived type.
 To import the definition of that type and its type bound procedures you need to add a ``USE LIBLAMMPS`` statement.
 Internally it will call either :cpp:func:`lammps_open_fortran` or :cpp:func:`lammps_open_no_mpi` from the C library API to create the class instance.
-All arguments are optional.
+All arguments are optional and :cpp:func:`lammps_mpi_init` will be called automatically, if it is needed.
+Similarly, a possible call to :cpp:func:`lammps_finalize` is integrated into the :f:func:`close` function and triggered with the optional logical argument set to ``.true.``.
 Here is a simple example:

 .. code-block:: fortran